 8 Mindfulness Activities to Teach Kids Through Play

-It’s been five months since the world around us changed so dramatically and a return to life as we knew it is still not imminent.
+It’s been months since the world around us changed so dramatically and a return to life as we knew it is still not imminent.
 Parents and caregivers have been faced with increased levels of stress as we try to keep our children safe and healthy in this new world.
 Similarly, children are experiencing the effects of stressful changes as they endure separation from family and friends, loss of favorite activities and outings, and the trials of virtual education.